-The qualification contains a knowledge unit.
-This unit is assessed by an Assessment Knowledge Module (AKM) externally set by BIIAB Qualifications Limited.
-The AKM is an internally marked assessment, containing a series of questions, marked and internally verified by the centre and with external verification by the BIIAB External Quality Assurer (EQA).
+The qualification contains a mixture of competence and knowledge units.
+These units are respectively assessed by both Portfolio and by Assessment Knowledge Modules (AKMs) externally set by BIIAB Qualifications Limited.
+The AKMs are internally marked assessments, containing a series of questions, marked and internally verified by the centre and with external verification by the BIIAB External Quality Assurer (EQA).
+Competence units are assessed following NVQ principles.